jbroadway/docs/docs/2023.1/studio/references/menu-overview.md

 ## Panels

-Each submenu in Flipside Studio is implemented as a floating panel, as shown below.
+Each submenu in Flipside Studio is implemented as a floating panel.

-**----- INSERT GRAPHIC OF ANY PANEL MENU -----**

 These panels give you access to all aspects of Flipside Studio, such as accessing your motion capture recordings, projects, characters, and more.